Entropic uncertainty relations from equiangular tight frames and their applications

+For an orthonormal basis, the right-hand side of (\ref{thm51}) is equal to zero as expected.
+Otherwise, we have a non-trivial bound for a single ETF-based POVM.
+It is instructive to compare this bound with the right-hand side of (\ref{unhh02p}) for $\alpha=1$.
+The difference between these right-hand sides is equal to $\ln{S}$.
+When the system $A$ is not entangled with others, the result following from (\ref{thm51}) is weaker than (\ref{unhh02p}).
+In general, the two uncertainty relations are independent.
+It would be interesting to seek a way to improve (\ref{thm51}).
+There is a hope to address this question in a future work.

-It is well known that entropic uncertainty relations immediately lead to steering inequalities.
-The phenomenon of steering initially noticed by Schr\"{o}dinger was formally posed in \cite{wisem07}.
-For a general discussion of this important issue, see the review \cite{ucno20} and references therein.
+It is known that entropic uncertainty relations immediately lead to steering inequalities.
+Steering is a phenomenon for bipartite quantum systems that is related to entanglement but is not precisely the same \cite{wisem07}.
+For a general discussion of this important topic, see the review \cite{ucno20} and references therein.
 Steering inequalities in terms of the standard entropic functions were considered in \cite{sbwch13}.
 The authors of \cite{brun18} focused on steering inequalities formulated with the use of R\'{e}nyi entropies.
 Steering criteria also follow from uncertainty relations in terms of Tsallis entropies \cite{cug18}.
-Properties of the Tsallis conditional entropy are considered in \cite{furuichi06}.
-To obtain steering inequalities, the authors of \cite{cug18} use the joint convexity and pseudoadditivity of the Tsallis relative entropy \cite{furuichi04}.
-It must be stressed that generalized entropic functions do not succeed all the standard properties.
-For entropic functions of the Tsallis type, some questions of such a kind were addressed in \cite{rastpins,rastrai}.
-For this reason, we further refrain from a consideration of generalized conditional entropies.
-The desired steering inequalities can directly be formulated in terms of the corresponding probabilities \cite{cug18}.

-Let us consider the protocol in a simplified form sufficient for our purposes.
-Sharing with Bob a bipartite state $\bro_{AB}$, Alice performs on her subsystem a POVM-measurement $\cle_{A}$.
-The actual state of Bob's subsystem is herewith conditioned on Alice's result.
-This state is further subjected to Bob's measurement $\cle_{B}$.
-The parties repeat this procedure many times.
-Using the generated probabilities and classical side information from Alice, Bob recovers the joint probabilities.
-If for all possible measurements one can express the joint probability distribution as a convex combination
+Using quantum designs, the papers \cite{guhne20,rastdes} derived corresponding uncertainty relations and their application to steering criteria.
+Applying the results of the previous section to quantum steering and comparing them with similar inequalities taken from the literature is rather the subject of a separate investigation.